-The pursuit of Drama and performance and production skills at Alderbrook School is considered an activity worthy of great dedication in its own right, but also as a vitally important vehicle to nurture the creativity, passion and individuality of each child at our school.
+The pursuit of performance and production skills at Alderbrook School is considered an activity worthy of great dedication in its own right, but also as a vitally important vehicle to nurture the creativity, passion and individuality of each child at our school.
 Artistic endeavour encourages our student body to be inquisitive, spirited and inventive and in doing so enlivens and complements the academic life of the school in a very special way.

 Drama and performance is also about appreciating culture, literature and the spoken word.
 Plays are works of literature and interpreting them supports students’ language development.
 Performance is a form of storytelling and all human societies tell stories to reflect on their lives and dilemmas.
 We celebrate and nurture this in Drama.